Where to Start

 By no means is there one insurance plan that covers everything in a person’s life.

-There are four commonly mistakes that consumers tend to make when choosing their insurance coverage.
-So, here is each of these mistakes, so you can know not to repeat later.
+There are four common mistakes that consumers tend to make when choosing their insurance coverage.
+So, here is each of these mistakes, so you can know not to repeat them later.

 1. Overestimating the cost of insurance.